oyooyo/audiocube/docs/devices/storyland/index.md

 ### Create a custom NFC tag

+This project contains [a directory](https://github.com/oyooyo/audiocube/tree/master/docs/devices/storyland/nfc) with several ready-to-use .csv files for creating NFC tags that will play the official fairytales/audio files by LIDL.

-To create a custom NFC tag/figure via the "NFC TagWriter by NXP" app that will play a specific audio track, use the "create_nfc_file" command:
+If however you want to create custom NFC tags that play custom audio files created by yourself, you can use the `create_nfc_file` subcommand to create custom .csv files.

+In both cases, these .csv files can then be used by the "NFC TagWriter by NXP" smartphone app in order to create/write the required NFC tags.

 ```sh
 $ audiocube.py storyland create_nfc_file --help